 Volcanoes National Park

-Volcanoes National Park.
-This is the oldest park in Africa, founded in 1925, Volcanoes National Park remains one of the must visit places.
+Volcanoes National Park is the oldest park in Africa, founded in 1925, Volcanoes National Park remains one of the must visit places.
 An ardent traveler will relish the challenges and rewards Volcanoes National Park has to offer.

 Volcanoes National Park is one of only two parks in the world where you can see the endangered mountain gorillas and golden monkeys in their natural habitat.
 The male gorilla is called silver back because the dominant male has a streak of silver running from their back to their hips.